nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Finding customer who does not exist in the address book.

-    1. Prerequisites: Customer with name containing `khengyang` (case-insensitive) does not already exist in the address book.
+    1. Prerequisites: Customer with name containing `khengyang` (case-insensitive) does not exist in the address book.

     2. Test case: `findcustomer khengyang` <br>
        Expected: No customers listed.
 A success message shown in the status message.
 A message informing user that no related customers are found is shown in the customer list.